 Hiring Expert Witnesses Makes A Difference

-The trucking accident attorneys at Davis Law Group consulted with a leading industry safety expert regarding the common causes of street sweeper accidents and the apparent rise in accidents involving street sweeper vehicles over the last few years.
+The team of street sweeper accident attorneys at Davis Law Group consulted with a leading industry safety expert regarding the common causes of street sweeper accidents and the apparent rise in accidents involving street sweeper vehicles over the last few years.
 According to the expert, street sweeper accidents are typically the result of a lack of proper driver training; distracted drivers; high noise level inside the vehicle; or the lack of an operational or unobstructed rear-view camera.

 The complaint for damages against Nelson & Sons Construction alleged that the driver failed to operate the street sweeper vehicle in a safe manner and failed to keep a proper lookout and/or watch the vehicle's backup camera.
 The case was filed in King County Superior Court (19-2-05894-3-SEA) and had been set for trial in March of 2020.